The world needs great facilitators for a more just and sustainable world

 For the story about our benchmarking facilitation qualification, please see How our Advanced Diploma of Group Facilitation came to be

-The journey of the Groupwork Institute and Commonground,
+The journey of the Groupwork Centre and Commonground,

 through Co-founder Glen Ochre’s life story

-Glen Ochre, 1944-2014, Founding Director of both the Groupwork Institute and Commonground Training Resources Inc.
+Glen Ochre, 1944-2014, Founding Director of both the Groupwork Centre and Commonground Training Resources Inc.

 A pioneer of collaborative work practices and group work, Glen Ochre was a giant of the facilitation movement in Australia.
-She co-founded the intentional community and workshop space, Commonground, in Seymour, Victoria, and its offshoot – the Melbourne-based collaborative education centre, the Groupwork Institute of Australia.
+She co-founded the intentional community and workshop space, Commonground, in Seymour, Victoria, and the Melbourne-based collaborative education institute, the Groupwork Centre.

 Glen was driven by a passion for a just, nonviolent and sustainable world that arose from her own experience of violence, poverty and discrimination.
 These same forces propelled her work as an activist, counsellor, social worker, nurse, educator, facilitator and group worker that influenced thousands of people.